 You Are Dumb, which is not a blog, posts new columns every weekday, except for a couple of days each month when it doesn't.
 It is also a Twitter feed, @youaredumb, with content in a similar vein but much shorter.
 My spinoff food site, Forkbastard, can be found easily enough by the clever.

-Memo to Michele Bachmann: YOU ARE BUSTED.
+Memo to Kevin McCullough: YOU ARE DUMB.

 I need to clear something up from yesterday.
 When I said that people discussing Mary Cheney's pregnancy should "Hate them and hate their choice and hate their child honestly, or shut your stinkin' holes.", obviously I'd prefer it if those people kept their yaps shut as well.
 Or, even better, stop being such idiots about gay people you'll never meet and actually stop hating them.
 Barring that, though, a little honesty goes... a little way.